-Topic Staff condensed summary of Board's tentative decisions A full record of the Board's tentative decisions is available from the December 2016-March 2019 IASB updates.
-General The Board tentatively decided to focus on targeted improvements to the statement(s) of financial performance and to the statement of cash flows.
-In September 2018, the Board decided to move the project to its standard-setting agenda.
-The Board will decide at a later stage of the project whether to issue a Discussion Paper or an Exposure Draft as the first due process output of the project.
-Statement(s) of The Board tentatively decided to explore the following topics in this project: financial performance- project scope a. requiring additional subtotal(s) in the statement(s) of financial performance; b. removing some of the options for presentation of income and expenses in existing IFRS Standards (eg presentation of net interest cost on the net defined benefit liability); c. providing guidance on use of performance measures, including separate presentation of non-recurring, unusual or infrequently occurring items; d. better ways to communicate information about other comprehensive income (OCI).
-The Board tentatively decided to prioritise introducing into the statement(s) of financial performance subtotals that facilitate comparisons between entities, such as profit before financing activities, over introducing a management-performance measure subtotal.
-Statement(s) of The Board agreed to explore: financial performance- financing activities a. requiring the presentation of an EBIT-type subtotal in the statement(s) of financial performance; andb. describing the subtotal as profit before financing and income tax.
-The Board tentatively decided that the category below this subtotal should consist of the following separate line items in the statement(s) of financial performance: a. 'interest income from cash and cash equivalents calculated using the effective interest method';b. 'other income from cash, cash equivalents and financing activities'; andc. 'expenses from financing activities' 'Cash and cash equivalents' is used as a proxy for cash and temporary investments of excess cash.
-The Board also noted that a separate line item for impairment of cash and cash equivalents may be needed, if material.
+Торіс Staff condensed summary of Board's tentative decisions A full record of the Board's 's tentative decisions is available from the December 2016-April 2019 IASB Updates.
+All drafting in this summary is illustrative and subject to change.
+General The Board tentatively dec ided to focus on targeted improvements to the statement(s) of financial performance and (to a lesser extent) to the statement of cash flows.
+The Board tentatively dec improvements to that state of the project.
+The Board tentatively decided not to consider targeted improvements to the statement of financial position except to the extent work on other areas identifies possible improvements to that statement.
+Additionally, the Board tentatively decided that segment reporting and the presentation of discontinued operations should not be part of the scop of the project. oard decided to move the project to its standard-setting agenda.
+The Board is asked to decide at this month's meeting whether to issue a discussion It as the first consultation document of the project.
+Structure of the statement(s) of financial performance Scope The Board tentatively decided to explore the following topics: a. requiring additional subtotal(s) in the statement(s) of financial performance; b. removing some of the options for presentation of income and expenses in existing IFRS Standards (eg presentation of net interest cost on the net defined benefit liability); c. providing guidance on use of performance measures, including separate presentation of non-recurring, unusual or infrequently occurring items; and d. better ways to communicate information about other comprehensive income (OCI).
+Financing activities The Board agreed to explore: a. requiring the presentation of an EBIT-type subtotal in the statement(s) of financial performance; and b. describing the subtotal as profit before financing and income tax.
+The Board tentatively decided that the category below this subtotal should include: a. income from cash, cash equivalents and financing activities'; and